usingMaths.com

 So!
 Perl Fun Practice Exercise - List Even Numbers

-As a fun practice exercise, feel free to try out your own boundary values, and see how the Perl code lists the even numbers between those boundary values.
+As a fun practice exercise, try extending the activity by asking students to try out their own boundary values, and see how the Perl code lists the even numbers between those boundary values.

 Perl Code for Even Numbers - Module File.